Cruising in New Zealand has its challenges, which we had a taster of.

 We only had a cool box, which we scarcely used.
 A fridge is not essential, as there are supermarkets everywhere.

-A town of any size will have a 4 squares supermarket and an I-centre with all the info available of best places to visit, walks, campsites, etc. Do not expect mobile cover everywhere in NZ.
+A town of any size will have a 4 Squares supermarket and an I-centre with all the info available of best places to visit, walks, campsites, etc. Do not expect mobile cover everywhere in Aotearoa New Zealand.
 Nevertheless, you can access wifi freely in most local libraries.